AMG has adopted best practices in corporate governance:

 • Mitigation of dilutive impact of equity awards through share repurchases

-• Formulaic performance assessment scorecard; pre-set objective quantitative metrics drive over 90% of the assessment score, with achievement caps on each individual metric
+• Formulaic Performance Assessment scorecard; pre-set objective quantitative metrics drive 100% of the incentive compensation determination process, with achievement caps on each individual metric

 • Majority of equity awards are performance-based, with delivery tied to the achievement of pre-established performance targets

-• A thorough risk assessment process, as described under “Risk Considerations in our Compensation Program” in our Proxy statement
+• A thorough risk assessment process, as described under “Risk Considerations in our Compensation Program” in our most recent Proxy Statement

 What we don’t do:

-• No employment agreements with any executive officers
+• No employment agreements with any NEOs, including the Chief Executive Officer

-• No golden parachute change-in-control agreements with our executives
+• No golden parachute change-in-control agreements with executives

-• No tax reimbursements or gross-ups for any perquisites
+• No tax reimbursements or gross-ups for perquisites

 • No hedging or pledging of AMG securities by Directors or Officers